FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - Pushing of information (video streams, certifications, etc.) to clients
 - Component based architecture

-The following features are in the pipeline  for the 2.0 family:
+The following features are in the pipeline  for the 2.x family:
- - Data Sync / Mission Planning

  - Cloud Management
  - ...
 Much more!

-Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see everything we have planned.
+Check out our [roadmap](https://github.com/FreeTAKTeam/FreeTakServer/milestones?direction=asc&sort=due_date&state=open) to see everything we have planned.

 ## Shut Up and take my money!
 The easiest way to install FTS is to use our signature [ZeroTouch Installer](Installation/Ansible/ZeroTouchInstall.md).